bitemyapp/learnhaskell/write_haskell_as_fast_as_c.md

       divsd %xmm0,%xmm5
 ```

 Quite a bit more junk in the inner loop, which explains the slowdown with -fasm.
-That native code gen needs more work for competitve floating point work.
+That native code gen needs more work for competitive floating point work.
 But with the GHC C backend:

 ```asm
     s1bn_info: